Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/60_Common_Problems_And_Solutions.md

 #### TCP - Adapters not in the same subnet on direct connection or when connected via a hub.

-If your PC and Bridge are not in the same subnet (they don’t have the same first three digits) and you are on a direct wired connection or a hub.
+If your PC and Bridge are not in the same subnet (they don't have the same first three digits) and you are on a direct wired connection or a hub.
 Then the networking stack does not know how to route traffic between the PC and the CAN-Ethernet Bridge.

 *Fix: Adjust the IP addresses on either the PC or the CAN-Ethernet Bridge to get them on to the same subnet.
 Use Static IP addresses to ensure that this change remains in place after restarts.*